 Prime Minister Robert Muldoon speaks at the Wellington Town Hall during the 1981 election campaign.
-He was an accomplished campaigner and performed well in large public meetings, which were more lively and less stage-managed than they became in the early 2000s.
-While such meetings often attracted protest elements, Muldoon adeptly silenced hecklers with acerbic retorts and witty one-liners.
+He was an accomplished campaigner and performed well in large public meetings, which were more lively and less stage-managed than they became in later decades.
+While such meetings often attracted protesters, Muldoon was adept at silencing hecklers with acerbic retorts and witty one-liners.

 Te whakamahi i tēnei tūemi

 Photograph by Nigel Roberts

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.